chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/water-and-lava-bucket.md

 # Water and Lava Bucket

 A mechanic in the game is the Water and Lava Bucket.
-They can be activated either by using bits to fill up a progress bar, or by buying the respective item using Tickets.
+They can be activated either by using bits to fill up a progress bar, or by buying the respective item using tickets.

 ## How to fill the buckets